shapesmusic/Shapes-Basics-Draft/notes.md

   - tonescapes_21 all triple in neutral
 - Add triple light & triple heavy tonescapes (all moods), shuffle all.
 - Add light fourth / heavy fifth
+- use "light/heavy" names for all tensions (except "neutral" 4th and 5th. will need to explain this)
 - Bring all tensions so far into the neutral tonescape.
 Relate to incidentals.
+- free play in all moods. think of "6th" as a generalization of "light/heavy" 6ths.
+- pick some structures out of songs, like changing bass notes, or some melodies.